channprj/resume/README.md

 I'd like to make something when I was young, So I made my own homepage using HTML, PHP when I was ten years old in 2000.
 That's the first step of my career.
 Next year, I made *flip-flop card game* and *fake cultureland-gift-ticket generator* using Visual Basic.

 Now I'm interested in Python, Golang, Node.js, ...and all kinds of programming.
-But my major focus is on server, container orchestration, web, machine learning, automation, dapp, etc. I also have skills in other fields like design and midi composition.
+But my major focus is on server, container orchestration, web, machine learning, automation, dApp, etc. I also have skills in other fields like design and midi composition.
 I am enthusiastic person with fast adapting skills in new environments.

 ----